vaultage-pm/vaultage/TECHNICAL_DOC.md

 The decrypted database is just an javascript object with all the information.
 It is possibly modified by the client, then the new version is pushed to the server.

 To avoid unwanted deletions, the client sends along the hash of the previously-received decrypted database.
 If this hash does not match what is stored on the server, the server refuses the update.
-This prevents sending an empty ciphertext (in case there the previous pulling of ciphertext failed, for some reason), and prevents an attacker who learnt **remote password** but not **local password** (e.g. by performing a MitM), from pushing updates to the real server.
+This prevents sending an empty ciphertext (in case there the previous pulling of ciphertext failed, for some reason), and prevents an attacker who learnt **remote key** but not **local key** (e.g. by performing a MitM), from pushing updates to the real server.

 ```
 CLIENT                                         WEBSERVER